-However, NEPA review does apply to the individual projects identified in the RTP during the project delivery process when the individual projects are federally funded and/or a federal approval is required (e.g., a permit for wetlands impacts).
-When NEPA review is required, implementing agencies should reference the Federal Council on Environmental Quality's (CEQ) memorandum published on August 1, 2016 entitled, Final Guidance for Federal Departments and Agencies on Consideration of GHG Emissions and the Effects of Climate Change in NEPA reviews.
-Section 6.27 provides further guidance for GHG reduction and Section 6.29 provides guidance for addressing adaption of the regional transportation system to climate change.
-The full CEQA guidance is available at: https://ceq.doe.gov/guidance/ceq\guidance\nepa-ghg.html
+Pursuant to 23 CFR § 450.338, RTPs are not subject to NEPA, however, NEPA review does apply to the individual projects identified in the RTP during the project delivery process when the individual projects are federally funded and/or a federal approval is required (e.g., a permit for wetlands impacts).
+When NEPA review is required, implementing agencies should reference the Federal Council on Environmental Quality's (CEQ) interim "National Environmental Policy Act Guidance on Consideration of Greenhouse Gas Emissions and Climate Change," published in the Federal Register on January 8, 2023.